Difficulty Level: Intermediate | Time Required: 5 minutes | Tools Required: None | Related Parts, Products, Services or Technology: None

-If your vehicle has this available feature, Hitch Guidance with Hitch View displays a guideline on the Rear Vision Camera view when you’re in REVERSE to help† line up your hitch to your trailer and offers a close-up Hitch View.
-When driving, Hitch Guidance with Hitch View allows you to briefly check your trailer using the Rear Vision Camera view.
+If your vehicle has this available feature, when you’re in REVERSE, Hitch Guidance displays a centered guideline on the Rear Vision Camera view to help† line up your hitch to your trailer.
+When driving, it allows you to check your trailer using the Rear Vision Camera view.

-1. Shift into REVERSE and select the HITCH GUIDANCE button on the bottom of your infotainment system screen.
+- Shift into REVERSE and select the HITCH GUIDANCE button on the bottom of your infotainment system† screen.
 Depending on your vehicle, the button may look like a guideline on top of a trailer icon.
 The Rear Vision Camera backing guidelines will then change into a single guideline that will help you back up to your trailer.
-The line will extend from behind your vehicle to the trailer coupler, while bending and adjusting as you turn while backing up.
+The line will extend from behind your vehicle to the trailer coupler, while bending and adjusting as you turn your vehicle while backing up.

-4. When your hitch ball is positioned under the trailer coupler, shift into PARK and apply your parking brake.
-On some vehicles, when you shift into PARK while in Hitch View, the parking brake will apply automatically.
+- When your hitch ball is positioned under the trailer coupler, shift into PARK and apply your parking brake.
+On some vehicles, when you shift into PARK while in Hitch View, the Electric Parking Brake (if equipped) will apply automatically.
 This keeps your vehicle from rolling forward or backward due to an incline or decline when you get out to hitch the trailer.

 Related Links and Resources

 Yes.
 This feature is not dependent on an electronic connection to the trailer and can be viewed even if the trailer is not connected.

 Looking for something else?